Education system

 There are several secondary schools in the Maastricht region.

-In order to be eligible for this a student needs to be reasonably fluent in Dutch as well as in English.
-Each subject is taught in just one language, but both languages will be used across the curriculum, and the subject/language combinations will vary from one year to the next.
+In order to be eligible for TTO a student needs to be reasonably fluent in Dutch as well as in English.
+Each subject is taught in 1 language, however, both English and Dutch will be used across the curriculum, and the subject and language combinations will vary from one year to the next.
 At the end of their education, students should have had all subjects in both languages.
 Final exams are held in Dutch.

 - Sintermeertencollege in Heerlen